hardin47/website/Math150/Notes/05-log.md

 Another worry when building models with multiple explanatory variables has to do with variables interacting.
 That is, for one level of a variable, the relationship of the main predictor on the response is different.

-#### Example {-}
+::: {.example}
 Consider a simple linear regression model on number of hours studied and exam grade.
-Then addclass year to the model.
+Then add class year to the model.
 There would probably be a different slope for each class year in order to model the two variables most effectively.
 For simplicity, consider only first year students and seniors.

 \begin{align}
 E[\mbox{grade seniors}| \mbox{hours studied}] &= \beta_{0s} + \beta_{1s} \mbox{hrs}\\